elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> By default, the EventSource object generates three events, including the message, open, and error events.
 The message event denotes the receipt of a message, as event.data.
 The evident opening of the link is the open event, and the error event is a connection failure with the server issuing an HTTP 500 status.
 The server may specify another type of event with event: &#8249;event&#8250; at the event start.
-It should get noted that to handle custom events.
+We should note that to handle custom events.
 We must use addEventListener, not the onmessage property.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />